gallery

 Neleau is found in scattered locations throughout its range and most common near Hilo and Waimea (Kamuela) on Hawaiʻi Island from around 500 to over 7,000 feet.

-The light but tough, yellowish-gray wood of neleau was once used to make plows and yokes for oxen by ranchers.
-[1]
+The light but tough yellowish-gray wood of neleau was once used as saddle trees on ranches and to make plows and yokes for oxen by ranchers.
+[1,3] The wood is described as yellowish-gray with dark resinous streaks, light weight, coarse-textured, and tough.
+[3]

-The bark was formerly used in tanning in Hawaii.
+The bark was formerly used in tanning goat skins in Hawaiʻi.
+[3]

 Additional References